 The shutter, ISO and aperture gauges move to complement each other.
 The app remembers the gauges moved recently e.g. if you move aperture, then ISO, then aperture again, the app "learns" that ISO and aperture should be left where you want them, and shutter will move to complete the exposure.

 Provided your phone has a camera and you give the permission to use it, the screen shows a small viewfinder.
 Point to a subject and touch the viewfinder to take a picture.
-The EV for the scene is estimated, and the exposure chosen by the phone's camera is shown as well.
+The EV for the scene is estimated, and the exposure chosen by camera is shown as well.